Family and domestic violence support

 • continued access to employer sponsored confidential counselling services.

 Leave can be taken as full or part days.
-Staff who exhaust the 10 days leave can access up to two days unpaid leave for each family and domestic violence occasion.
+Staff who exhaust the 10 days of leave can access up to 2 days of unpaid leave for each family and domestic violence occasion.

-Staff experiencing family and domestic violence may need time away from work to make arrangements to keep themselves safe or attend special appointments, for example:
+Staff experiencing family and domestic violence may need time away from work to make arrangements to keep themselves safe or attend appointments.
+This may be for:

 • attending court dates and other legal proceedings